SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/mailboxes/create-facebook-application.md

 > This assumes that you have developer access to Facebook.
 To get developer access:
 > Log in to Facebook; Go to [https://developers.facebook.com][1]; Click **Register** and follow the instructions.

-Firstly, you need to set up an application on Facebook in cooperation with the user or owner of the page you want to receive messages from. [!include[To do this](../../../includes/to-do-this.md)]
+Firstly, you need to set up an application on Facebook in cooperation with the user or owner of the page you want to receive messages from.

 1. Open a browser and log in to Facebook.
 2. Go to <https://developers.facebook.com>.